About Sleep Apnea Treatment

 Is Sleep Apnea Reversible?

 Sleep apnea is indeed a reversible condition and is most commonly connected with the weight of the patient.
 Weight gain increases reversibility of sleep apnea.
 Once the treatment is provided to patients, they gain more energy and lose their weight.
-Patients may lose as much as 60-70 pounds weight; such patients experience improved weight.
-The damage that sleep apnea causes to the brain is reversible and the effects resulting from other injuries.
+Patients may lose as much as 60-70 pounds of weight.

 Contact Us to Schedule Your Next Appointment Today